raffaelj/cockpit_FormValidation/README.md

   * if form validation is active
     * key names must be alphanumeric (a-zA-Z0-9) or '-' or '_'
-    * validate if required fields are present
+    * check, if required fields are present
+    * sending data with unknown field names is not allowed
   * if field validation is active
-    * (trim)
-    *
+    * no defaults, only specified validations

 ## Notes

-* validating to !phone could lead to false positives
+* Validating to `type:{"phone":false}` could lead to false positives.
+The regex is meant to allow inputs like "0123 45678" or "+49 123-456-78", but "123" returns true, too.
 * honeypot: the field name must match the option honeypot.fieldname

 ## To do